grafana/nethax/README.md

 Each of these options will launch an ephemeral container inside the pod and then perform the debugging action.

+## CLI Usage (e.g. for CI/CD)
+nethax can also be run in a non-interactive mode:

 ### Exit codes
-Nethack will perform the test and then return an exit code.
+In non-interactive mode, nethax will perform the test and then return an exit code.

 Possible exit codes are:
 ```
 exit 0 - success
 exit 1 - connection not established
 exit 2 - timeout exceeded
-exit 3 - nethack error
+exit 3 - nethax error
 ...
 [TODO - clean this up]
 ```